“Mother is synonymous with the word “Love”

 Funding and other resources can’t make up for a lack of study participants (a common issue for clinical trial coordinators).
 Across all research, 85 per cent of trials face delays and 30 per cent never even get off the ground because of the chronic shortage of volunteers.
 This dramatically slows research progress, which means patients wait longer for better solutions to manage their disease.

-Another way to take action is to join our HD family.
+Another way to take action is to join our Huntington family.
 You can do this by getting in touch with your local association or the European Huntington Association.

 Many of the local associations organize for people to meet and talk about Huntington’s Disease.
 In addition, they often host seminars and conferences.
 This can be a good way to learn more about the disease and get to know other people in the Huntington community.